hayguen/rc433_rpi/README.md

 # record remote control signal with a receiver module

-1. start the pigpio daemon - if not already running (this requires root privileges):
+1. start the pigpio daemon - if not already running, e.g. from the service (this requires root privileges):

     ```
     sudo pigpiod
     ```

-2. change directory to the clone github directory, e.g.
+2. change directory to the cloned github directory, e.g.

     ```
     cd $HOME/rc433_rpi